 Most managed applications should run successfully in application pools with integrated mode, but you may have to run applications in classic mode for compatibility reasons.
 Test the applications that are running in integrated mode first to determine whether you have to use classic mode.

-AppCmd also exposes the fastCgi configuration of IIS, allowing you to change the current PHP fastCgi configuration.
+AppCmd also exposes the FastCGI settings and configuration of IIS, allowing you to modify the current PHP fastCgi configuration.
 I’ve blogged on more than one occasion about IIS + PHP + fastCgi + AppCmd: here, here.

 For all commands below, remember to escape single quotes

 You can set or change an fastCgi PHP configuration setting: